Millennium Luxury Coaches: Achievements

-Events and TV appearances
+Events and television appearances

 In January 2012, Millennium was selected to be featured in the TV show Ultimate Travel for their "Tricked Out Trailers" episode, appearing on the Travel Channel.

 In April 2011, Millennium was featured on HouseSmarts TV with Lou Manfredini.

 On October 4, 2012, it was announced that Millennium Luxury Coaches was to be featured for an upcoming series titled EPIC which was to air on Destination America.
 EPIC RVs premiered on February 11, 2013.
 On July 15, 2013, Millennium Luxury Coaches was to be featured on the season 2 premiere of EPIC, on Discovery's Destination America Network.

 Millennium Luxury Coaches has also made radio appearances and industry-related appearances.
 These events include the Tampa RV Supershow, Concours d'Elegance, Fort Lauderdale International Boat Show, Cars for the Cure, Barrett Jackson Auto Auction, and RV shows.

 In January 2013, Millennium Luxury Coaches announced a new video series entitled The Journey with episode 1, "The Journey Begins".
 Millennium planned for more episodes in the following months, showcasing the luxury coach building process.

-Millennium has been featured on the June cover of Family Motor Coach Association Magazine.
+Millennium has been featured on the June 2013 cover of Family Motor Coach Association Magazine.

 Millennium hosts events such as the Millennium Annual Rally, providing an opportunity for client interaction, coach showcase, and on-site service.
 The company maintains ongoing relationships with customers through rallies and other industry events.
 They often attend or sponsor events and places like Mountain Falls Luxury Motorcoach Resort, Hearthside Grove Motorcoach Resort, Prevost Week 2025 by Prevost-Stuff, and many more.